erkexzcx/rrvoicegen/README.md

 ## 2. Generate text-lines

-**NOTE**: Below are generic instructions, but what worked for me the best - using OpenAI API directly via https://bettergpt.chat/ with `GPT-4` model (everything else is default).
+**NOTE**: Below are generic instructions, but what worked for me the best - using OpenAI API directly via https://bettergpt.chat/ with `GPT-4` model and temperature of `0.8` (everything else is default).

 Create a new file `custom.csv` and open with notepad.
 You will store modified voice-lines there.